Special Representative of the Secretary-General (SRSG) and Head of UNMISS

 Prior to joining the United Nations in 2002, Mr. Cong had a distinguished career in the Ministry for Foreign Affairs of China.
 He is married and has one child.

-On 24 May 2019, United Nations Secretary-General António Guterres appointed Lieutenant General Shailesh Tinaikar of India as the new Force Commander of the United Nations Mission in South Sudan (UNMISS).
+On 5 July 2022, United Nations Secretary-General António Guterres appointed Lieutenant General Subramanian as his new Force Commander of the United Nations Mission in South Sudan (UNMISS).

 Christine Fossen from Norway currently leads the UN Police (UNPOL) component at UNMISS.
 She succeeds Unaisi Lutu Vuniwaqa from Fiji, who served in the mission from 2018 to 2021.
 Prior to joining UNMISS, Commissioner Fossen was Police Commissioner of the Southeast Police District, Norway.

 Commissioner Fossen has held diverse portfolios within in the Norwegian police force and held several high-ranking posts.
 She began her policing career in the Vadsø police district, where she later served as Deputy Police Commissioner.

 In 1990, she began an illustrious career in the Moss police district as a Police Prosecutor and Legal Attorney.

 Commissioner Fossen held the position of Special Advisor at the Ministry of Justice, Oslo, Norway.
 She represented the Norwegian Ministry of Justice at the the United Nations Special Committee on Peacekeeping Operations (C-34) and was part of the Security Council team at the Ministry of Justice, in Oslo.

 In July 1998, Commissioner Fossen became the youngest Police Commissioner in the country.
 Since then, she has continued to serve in the capacity of Police Commissioner in various parts of Norway.